 Payment Card Industry (PCI DSS)

-All merchants and service providers must have quarterly network scans and validate compliance annually with on-site audits by a Qualifies Security Assessor (QSA) such as Redhawk, or by completing a PCI Self-Assessment Questionnaire (SAQ).
+All merchants and service providers must have quarterly network scans and validate compliance annually with on-site audits by a Qualified Security Assessor (QSA), such as Redhawk, or by completing a PCI Self-Assessment Questionnaire (SAQ).

 - External scans from PCI Security Standards Council Approved Scanning Vendor (ASV).